Jump to content

 Carter's Duty - 21.
 Chapter 21

-"Dude's my friend."
-He said nodding to Will in explanation, "A brother's gotta do something."
+"Dude's my friend," he said, nodding to Will in explanation.
+"A brother's gotta do something."

-"Thanks."
-Andrew said, not quite certain what had been done.
+"Thanks," Andrew said, not quite certain what had been done.

-It was the greatest show on earth, nothing on television compared to the high drama of real life.
+It was the greatest show on earth.
+Nothing on television compared to the high drama of real life when the stakes were personal.
 The stage was set, the players picked out, and the curtain was about to go up.
 All that remained was for the star of the show to take his place and the show would begin.
-Will was simply a part of the audience for it.
-The seat Brody had chosen for him commanded a view over the entire hall.
-It was up on one of the raised platforms that held the buffet table.
-He was immediately visible to the players, but had an unobstructed view of the events that unfolded.
+Will was simply a part of the audience for it now, a spectator to his own salvation.

 Brody made his way through the crowd to where Delia Anders was talking to her agent.
-The young diva's bodyguard, an ever-present dark shadow watched Brody approach and looked to Delia for some sign.
+The young diva's bodyguard, an ever-present dark shadow, watched Brody approach and looked to Delia for some sign.
 She gave a simple nod to allow him close.
 Even though Will couldn't hear the conversation, he followed their body language.

 What he said to her was anyone's guess.
-He introduced himself, engaged her in some small talk; she seemed disinterested at the start, but his demeanour changed.
+He introduced himself, engaged her in some small talk; she seemed disinterested at the start, but his demeanor changed.
 He became a confidant, a conspirator.
 He looked over towards Will and gestured at him.
 She followed his hand and nodded.
 His hand moved again, as he pointed out Andrew and Maria still entwined about his arm.
 Her face became serious as she nodded again.

 Brody bowed to Delia one last time and returned to where Will sat; the smile on his face spoke of an evil machination that had been set in motion.
-He had a confidence about him; the master playwright had carefully crafted a drama, and had returned to narrate it as the play unfolded before his eyes.
+He had a confidence about him; the master playwright had carefully crafted a drama and had returned to narrate it as the play unfolded before his eyes.

 Will frowned at him; Brody was being careful and deliberate in his actions.
 "What did you say to her?"

 "You ever play Mouse Trap when you were a kid, Carter?"
-Brody asked resting a hand on the back of Will's chair.
+Brody asked, resting a hand on the back of Will's chair.

-Will looked up, "I can't say that I have."
-He shrugged, "Sorry."
+Will looked up.
+"I can't say that I have."
+He shrugged.
+"Sorry."

-"Well," Brody said, "in this game you turn a crank which sets a ball rolling, that ball knocks a pipe that releases a second ball.
+"Well," Brody said, "in this game, you turn a crank which sets a ball rolling.
+That ball knocks a pipe that releases a second ball.
 That ball lands on a seesaw that dumps a little guy into a pool, and so on, until eventually a cage falls on the mouse."
-He smirked, "I just pushed the ball."
+He smirked.
+"I just pushed the ball."

 Will glanced back over to where Delia Anders was conversing earnestly with her agent.
 He watched as Delia's agent called Lisa's boss, Robert Avery, over to her; the two spoke for a moment in hurried whispers before he called one of his assistants over to go and fetch someone.

-Moments later the assistant returned with Lisa in tow.
+Moments later, the assistant returned with Lisa in tow.

 "What's happening?"
 Will asked, curiously studying the play as it began to unfold before him.
 He was fascinated by the intricacies of the subtle way Brody had manipulated so many people, just one domino knocking down another.
 It was pure chaos theory, manipulated for his benefit.

-"I told Ms. Anders about the little predicament with your boy; she was sympathetic, and after a little fiscal lubrication she agreed to help."
+"I told Ms. Anders about the little predicament with your boy; she was sympathetic, and after a little fiscal lubrication, she agreed to help."

 "Fiscal lubrication?"
 Will asked as he glanced up at Brody.
 "You bribed her?"

 "I offered to fund her next music video," he replied with a simple shrug.
-"Sound investment if you ask me, I'm going to make a mint off of promotion rights... but she is right now discussing her options with her publicists...
+"Sound investment if you ask me.
+I'm going to make a mint off of promotion rights... but she is right now discussing her options with her publicists...
 Ah, there we go."

-Brody nodded to Lisa who beamed from ear to ear.
+Brody nodded to Lisa, who beamed from ear to ear.
 "She just agreed to represent them; this deal will be a big feather in her cap.
 Part of my condition to the deal was that she keeps Lisa as her legal representative.
-Lisa just got a high profile client for her firm and on her wedding day, too.
+Lisa just got a high-profile client for her firm and on her wedding day, too.
 Good for her..."

-Will shook his head, "How does this...?"
+Will shook his head.
+"How does this...?"

 "Watch and learn, Carter."
-He patted Will's shoulder reassuringly
+He patted Will's shoulder reassuringly.

 Lisa moved to catch her husband as he came down the stairs to find her, and after a moment she had shared the news.
 The two seemed engaged in an animated discussion for a few minutes.

-Brody elaborated, "Lisa just told Jeff; she is reminding him that it was her idea to invite her potential clients.
+Brody elaborated.
+"Lisa just told Jeff; she is reminding him that it was her idea to invite her potential clients.
 It was a good idea."

 Jeff didn't seem that impressed, Will thought.
 "He isn't going to be happy with her doing business on their wedding day..."